carwyn987/Fitness_Masters_Project/README.md

 After a few days off for interviews, I am back to the project.
 Using this source https://towardsdatascience.com/generating-image-segmentation-masks-the-easy-way-dd4d3656dbd1 I am creating a masked image dataset via "VIA" (VGG Image Annotator) and then trying a few options.
 (1) adding the dataset to the current dataset, (2) fine tuning the model by resetting (final layer) or freezing previous layers, (3) training a whole new model on this smaller dataset (overfitting issues?).
 The current network architecture was taken from torchvision models segmentation.

+### 02/11/23+

+I have decided that dating notes about my progress is insignificant, as it simply abstracts the existing functionality out of commit logs.
+Futher notes can simply be understood by checking the git commit history.

 ## Next Steps:

 1. Create a sample dataset of appendeges and muscle groups.
 Should be at least 50 images.